-Drawing different viewpoints Artwork Info Artwork Image Activity Artist's statement: Huseyin Sami Untitled (SPB) Huseyin Sami taps into the senses through an intimate and physical engagement with his chosen medium of painting.
+Artwork Image Artwork Info Activity Huseyin Sami Artist's statement: Untitled (SPB) Huseyin Sami taps into the senses through an intimate and physical engagement with his chosen medium of painting.
 House paint - plastic 2025 in liquid form - is poured; as it sets, the artist pushes and pulls the Polymer paint on polyester plastic skins.
-A gesture remains of tension from his unquessable 100 x 100cm innovative and experimental processes.
+A gesture remains of tension from his unguessable 100 x 100cm innovative and experimental processes.
 At once a final piece and a documentation of performance, the artworks are slick and glossy, Image: Courtesy of the painting reduced to an abstracted form. artist.
 The processes Sami employs to produce his paintings conceal evidence of the laborious brush work that goes into making the works.
 Hidden in the resulting skins are the gestural marks for layers of thickness and thinness, texture and movement.
 Sami's connection with the medium is intimate, one entirely material-based, tapping into the visceral space for a conscious relationship of physicality.
 With multiple skins combined, his compositions are liquid and slippery.
-1. Huseyin Sami used house paint to create these works.
-Write two verbs to describe the processes that the artist may have used.

-2. Compare Huseyin Sami's ways of using paint to your experience.
-3. Wo ould you like to try using paint this way?
-Explain your ideas.
+Activity: 1.
+Huseyin Sami used house paint to create these works.
+Make a list of verbs to describe the processes that the artist may have used.
+2. Compare these ways of using paint to your own experience.
+Are there similarities or differences?
+3. Would you like to try using paint this way?
+Explain your thinking.